-The District's net position increased during the fiscal year ended September 30, 2023.
-The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations and.
+The District's net position decreased during the fiscal year ended September 30, 2024.
+The majority of the decrease represents the extent to which cost of operations exceeded ongoing program revenues.

 Key elements of the change in net position are reflected in the following table: